anaslimem/anaslimem/README.md

 I build AI systems that solve actual problems.
 My work centers on agent architectures, backend services, and production-ready machine learning applications.

-**Core experience:**
-- Designing multi-agent systems with ADK that handle complex workflows
-- Building REST APIs with FastAPI for production environments
-- Containerizing and orchestrating services with Docker and Kubernetes
-- Implementing vector search and retrieval systems for AI applications
-- Training and deploying deep learning models end-to-end

-I focus on the full lifecycle: from initial architecture to deployment, monitoring, and maintenance.

----

-## Featured Work

-**Agent Systems**
-Built production agent systems using ADK with tool integration, state management, and orchestration.
-These aren't demos—they handle real tasks with error recovery and logging.

-**Deep Learning Fundamentals**
-Implemented optimization algorithms (Momentum, RMSProp, Adam) from scratch.
-Built classifiers for medical imaging and NLP tasks.
-I don't just use libraries.
-I understand what's happening under the hood.

----

-## Currently

-- Expanding monitoring and observability practices for ML systems
-- Building more sophisticated agent coordination patterns
-- Contributing to open source tools I actually use
-- Studying distributed system design for AI workloads

----

 ## Technical Stack

 <p align="left">